>/tta/

 Results

 In our study, we compared our results with other competition submissions, conducted experiments on various credit assignment setups, and performed ablation studies.
+The effectiveness of trajectory separation is demonstrated in Figure 7 , and a detailed comparison of separated components is presented in Figure 8 .

 Results for Trajectory Ratios